Surgical Procedures: Surgery and Staging for Colon Cancer

 • Shower instead of taking a bath.
 Do not tub bathe until your provider tells you that you can.

-• Advance your diet as told.
+• Follow your provider’s recommendations for changes to your diet (what you eat) and advance your diet as told.
 You may be asked to eat a low-residue diet for 4 weeks after surgery.

-• Drink 8 to 10 glasses of water per day unless otherwise told to do so.
+• Drink 8 to 10 glasses of water a day unless told otherwise.

-• If your pain gets worse or does not get better with your pain medications.
+• If your pain gets worse or does not get better with pain medications.

-• Fever.
+• You have a fever.
 Your care team will tell you at what temperature to call them.

-• Swelling, vomiting that doesn’t stop, abdominal pain that gets worse.
+• You have swelling, vomiting that doesn’t stop, or abdominal pain that gets worse.

-• Signs of infection like incisional redness, swelling, bleeding, or drainage.
+• You see signs of infection, like incisional redness, swelling, bleeding, or drainage.

-• Lack of bowel movement for 2 to 3 days.
+• You do not have a bowel movement for 2 to 3 days.

 What will I need at home?